 “Well, then?”
 Kitty waited, propping her elbow upon her other arm.
 Her cigarette smoldered with a pinstripe of smoke in the space between them.

 “I don’t know,” Cedric answered.
 “That was the purpose of the, hm.”

 Cedric turned with narrowing eyes at Kitty while a cloud of smoke erupted in his face once more.

 At the tiki bar, Cedric held two fingers in the air.
-“Due Negroni per favore.”
-Cedric commanded with a confident smile toward Kitty, who stood motionless.
+“Due Negroni per favore,” Cedric commanded, with an Italian accent and a confident smile toward Kitty.

 Kitty interrupted, “Yes, Huarton, we know, but Cedric can’t seem to get anything right until after his first drink.”

 “Yes, sorry Horton,” Cedric added, twisting his mustache.

 “It’s Huarton, not Horton,” the bartender snapped.